SAP/luigi/docs/general-settings.md

 * **iframeCreationInterceptor** is a function called on iframe creation.
 It gives you full control over the created iframe DOM element.
 You can modify it to your needs just before it is added to the DOM tree.
 This function is called with these parameters:
   * `iframe` the iframe DOM element, not yet added to the DOM tree but all attributes are set already
-  * `viewGroup` the view group associated with this iframe, if any
+  * `viewGroup` is the view group associated with this iframe, if any.
   * `microFrontendType`, which is `main`, `modal` or `split-view` depending on where it is going to be rendered.
 * **appLoadingIndicator.hideAutomatically** allows you to disable automatic hiding of the app loading indicator, which is enabled by default in case the app loading indicator is being used.
 Take a look at the [App loading indicator](luigi-ux-features.md#app-loading-indicator) section on how to use this feature.